-About 15% of the couple is unable to conceive the baby, even after having unprotected sexual intercourse for a longer period of time.
-It can be due to the low count of sperms produced by a male in the process of fertilization.
-Sperm Disorders plays a major role in male infertility due to which women are unable to have a baby.
+Sperm Disorders leading to male infertility: About 15% of the couple is unable to conceive a baby, even after having unprotected sexual intercourse for a longer period of time.
+It can be due to the low count of sperm produced by a male in the process of fertilization.
+Sperm Disorders play a major role in male infertility due to which women are unable to have a baby.
 It refers to the defect in the quality of sperms produced during the process of fertilization.

-For women to get pregnant, their partner must produce healthy sperm during the process of puberty.
+For women to get pregnant, their partners must produce healthy sperm during the process of puberty.
 The male body must produce testosterone which triggers the hormones and maintain the production of sperms.
 The sperms are carried into the semen which is ejaculated out of the penis.
-For a healthy pregnancy, there has to be enough sperm in the semen and sperm must be functional to fertilize their partner eggs.
-Sperm disorders male infertility has become a big concern today not only in India but across the globe.
+For a healthy pregnancy, there has to be enough sperm in the semen and sperm must be functional to fertilize their partner’s eggs.
+Sperm disorders male infertility have become a big concern today not only in India but across the globe.
 There are many causes for it and one should work to minimize the problem.

 Sperm Disorders Causes

 What could be the possible causes for the Low sperm count which leads to infertility in males?
 There are several reasons which lead to a low level of sperm production and become sperm disorders causes in males.

 The chromosomal abnormality occurs when a man is born with 2 XX chromosomes instead of one X and one Y chromosome due to which infertility occurs in males.